msp-strath/cs208-logic/pages/pred-logic-intro.md

    I'm happy with this one.
    ```

-3. There exists a tree that is green.
+3. “There exists a tree that is green”.

    ```formulaentry {id=saying-ex3}
    ```